Organiser's Description

 Hawick Cycling Club present...

-The Ken Laidlaw Sportive: Sunday, 20 August 2023
+The Ken Laidlaw Sportive: Sunday, 14 June 2026

 Introduction

-We are delighted to be able to offer places on the Ken Laidlaw Sportive again in 2023.
-Places were again taken within a week of applications opening in 2022, so apply early to secure your place.
-With the demand for places high we have increased the number of places to 400 for 2023 but it is still recommended to book your place early to avoid disappointment.
-There is an early bird entry fee for the first 250 places or until the 1 January 2023 (whichever comes first) which we have held at £20 for the third year.
-We want to keep our pricing low in these difficult times.
-Early entry also helps us plan for suitable start times for entrants and allows us to keep you up-to-date with our plans.
-We are asking you to create a Entry Central Account to enter our event this year if you haven't already done so.
-This helps minimise errors and allows you to make changes to permitted fields including transferring your entry to someone else if you cannot attend.
+We recommend early entry to secure your place and get the best price.
+With the demand for places high we have 450 places on offer for 2026.
+There is an early bird entry fee for the first 250 places or until the 1 January 2026, (whichever comes first) which we have have increased to £25 to cover the cost of food and drink on route.
+Add a meal and the total cost is £35.
+After that the price rises to £35 and £45 if you add the optional finisher's meal.
+We believe this still offers exceptional value.
+Early entry also helps us plan the event, that's why we make this offer.
+We are asking you to create a Entry Central Account to enter our event if you haven't already done so.
+This helps minimise errors and allows you to make changes to permitted fields including transferring your entry to someone else if you can't attend.
+There is an option to insure your entry fee when you sign up.

-Entries close 3 weeks before the start of the event and we won't be accepting entries on the day, even if places remain.
+Entries close 1 week before the start of the event and we won't be accepting entries on the day, even if places remain.

 We will keep you informed of any changes through email to entrants and on our Facebook Page at Ken Laidlaw Sportive